Madrid or Seville: Which Spanish City to Visit?

 Another major factor to consider when choosing between Seville or Madrid is the affordability of the city, as finances can very often be the determining factor when deciding where to visit on your holidays.
 And while Spain is generally quite affordable to visit, Madrid is still a major Western European capital and can have high prices to match.

-Prices in Madrid tend to be higher than a lot of other cities in the country (with the possible exception of Barcelona), however, they are still lower compared to many other cities in Western Europe.
 If you’re travelling to Madrid on a budget, you can still cut costs by finding a bed in a hostel (of which there are many) or in a private room through Airbnb, taking advantage of set lunch menus, and taking advantage of the free entry times for museums.

 In both Madrid and Seville, you will find that it can actually be incredibly affordable to eat out provided you stick to Spanish cuisine rather than international.
 However, prices for just about everything are higher in Madrid than they are in Seville — though accommodation prices can be about the same in both cities.